population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 in household members, suggesting that lockdowns forced individuals living elsewhere to join/rejoin the household.

-# Lockdown Context

-On March 18, 2020, the Ugandan government started imposing restrictions, including travel restrictions and cancellation of public gatherings, such as religious services, weddings, and music events [@Uganda-Bureau-of-Statistics2022].
-A total lockdown was imposed on March 30 with a nationwide curfew from 7 pm to 6:30 am, banning of public transportation, strict regulations on the movement of vehicles, and closure of all non-essential businesses, which extended till the end of May [@Alfonsi2021; @Margini2020].

-Lockdowns were eased at the beginning of June 2020 with the resumption of public transportation and the opening of businesses [@Guloba2021; @Monitor2020; @Schwartz2021; @Wagner2022].
-Most small and medium businesses were back open by July-August 2020 [@Alfonsi2021].
-International travel restrictions remained until the end of September, when land borders reopened, and international flights resumed [@Guloba2021].

-In response to the resurgence of Covid-19 infections in 2021, the government of Uganda imposed a second lockdown from June 2021 [@Atamanov2022; @Athumani2021].
-This second lockdown was partly eased by the end of July 2021 [@Biryabarema2021].

-# Estimation Strategy and Data
+# Data

-To establish the effects of Covid-19 lockdowns, we use household fixed-effects models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.

-Household data come from the *Uganda High-Frequency Phone Survey on Covid-19* (UHFS), conducted by the Uganda Bureau of Statistics in collaboration with the World Bank.
+Household and individual data come from the *Uganda High-Frequency Phone Survey on Covid-19* (UHFS), conducted by the Uganda Bureau of Statistics in collaboration with the World Bank.
 The survey was conducted in seven waves, with four waves in 2020 (June, August, September, and October) and three in 2021 (February, March, and October).
 The goal was to understand the economic and social impacts of the Covid-19 pandemic by collecting high-frequency data on individuals and households [@Uganda-Bureau-of-Statistics2022].
 To this end, the survey asked detailed questions on food insecurity, employment, income, outside assistance,